 - Use the specific laundress sports detergent which is good for protecting the fabric of your bathing suit.

-- White vinegar diluted in fresh water can also be used in lieu of detergent.
+- White vinegar diluted in freshwater can also be used in place of detergent.
 Vinegar is a very good deodorizing and antibacterial agent

 - To dry your swimsuit, wrap it in a dry towel and gently press it.

 - If you are away from your home and you can’t immediately wash it with detergent or vinegar, rinse your swimsuit in fresh cold water a few times and wrap in a towel.